Click on the headings (below) to access information quickly

 - The clearer the documentation you provide, the smoother the application process will be.
 The use of a professional building consultant, draughtsperson, or architect is recommended (see Registers of Designers & Tradespeople).
 The plans must be clear, readable and have sufficient information to allow assessment against the performance requirements of the Building Code and the requirements of the District Plan.
 An Applicant Checklist is provided with your Building Consent application form, or you can download both (see Forms & Checklists).
 It is important that your designer takes the time to check that all the necessary information is included on the plans.
-If information is missing the application may be rejected or the processing of the Building Consent delayed (the 20 working day processing clock stops) until this information is provided by the applicant.
+If the information is missing the application may be rejected or the processing of the Building Consent delayed (the 20 working day processing clock stops) until this information is provided by the applicant.
 Save yourself delays by making sure that all the necessary information is provided at the time of application (see also Increasing Productivity page)

 Plumbing and Drainage

 Plumbing and drainage work usually requires a Building Consent.

 Why do I have to stipulate what plumbing system is to be used?